-The Company holds a reserve account of £2,206,197 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland plc is a short term rating with Standard and Poor's (S&P) of A-1 (2022: S&P short-term rating: A-1).
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by Bank of Scotland plc.
+The letter of credit is for a maximum aggregate principal amount of £890,000 (2022: £890,000) to assist the Company should it not be able to meet its certain obligations under the Notes.
+The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc, which currently has a short-term rating from Standard and Poor's (S&P) of A+1 (2022: S&P short-term rating: A+1).
+The Company has not drawn on the letter of credit since inception.